Skip to main content

 • An Active Directory that wishes to be available to share user information

-In these cases, an RS Adapter can serve as a middleware to the RS, performing some or all of its duties in the FPX network.
-The major duties of an RS Adapter are described in detail under the RSA Responsibilities section.
-An RS Adapter is dependent on the Resource Server's architecture, communication protocols, business rules and policies.
-This means that the RS Adapter itself will need its own set of configurations and customizations to work seamlessly with the Resource Server it is designed to integrate with.
-It cannot be used in its default form.
-Certain RSAs such as those predesigned for OIDC or LDAP protocols will be easier to set up with those respective Resource Servers.
-However, they will still need to undergo some basic configuration adjustments.
+In these cases, an RS Adapter can act as a middleware to the RS, performing some or all of its duties in the FPX network.
+The RSA responsibilities are detailed under the RSA Responsibilities section.
+An RS Adapter depends on the Resource Server's architecture, communication protocols, business rules, and policies.
+This means that the RS Adapter will require its own set of configurations and customizations to work seamlessly with the Resource Server it is intended to integrate with.
+Therefore, it cannot be used in its default form.
+Although certain RSAs such as those pre-designed for OIDC or LDAP protocols will be easier to set up with respective Resource Servers, they will still require some basic configuration adjustments.

-Although these guides use the term 'RS Adapter', it should be understood that the RS Adapter may itself be made up of modular components or microservices.
-An RS Adapter may also delegate some duties to the actual RS, and so only implement a subset of possible responsibilities.
+It should be noted that although the term 'RS Adapter' is used, the RS Adapter may itself be composed of modular components or microservices.
+Also, an RS Adapter may delegate some duties to the actual RS, and so only implement a subset of possible responsibilities.

 Primary Role of the Resource Server

-The RS Adapter can facilitate this process by vetting the requesting party through user authentication services, then providing a protocol the Wallet can use to represent that vetted requesting party.
+The RS Adapter can facilitate this process by vetting the requesting party through user authentication services, and then providing a protocol the Wallet can use to represent that vetted requesting party.
 When a Client later requests resources using a token issued on behalf of a requesting party, the RS Adapter can use this protocol to translate the requesting party representation back into user rights for use by a policy enforcement point (PEP).
-This allows the Resource Servers the ability to hide the requesting party's identity from the network and facilitate non-repudiation of the permission.
+This enables Resource Servers to hide the requesting party's identity from the network and facilitate non-repudiation of the permission.

 Other Responsibilities